 We are interested in book-length studies focused exclusively on the South, of course, but we are also interested in scholarship that re-examines and repositions the South, even on a micro level (i.e., a chapter or two, or the suggestion of further study).
 If you’re interested in reviewing a book, you may email me and request an assignment, or choose from one of the titles below.

 Book Review Editor

 AVAILABLE FOR REVIEW

-Maternal Metaphors of Power in African American Women’s Literature, Geneva Cobb Moore
+Maternal Metaphors of Power in African American Women’s Lit., Geneva Cobb Moore

 The Literature of Reconstruction: Not in Plain Black and White, Brook Thomas